sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/architecture.rst

 External Search Providers
 -------------------------
-As of version 0.9.5, SiteWhere supports an abstracted view of external search engines that operate on SiteWhere data.
+SiteWhere supports an abstracted view of external search engines that operate on SiteWhere data.
 External search providers allow the SiteWhere REST services to take advantage of features particular to the underlying search engine while still returning results in a predictable format.
 For instance, the Solr external search provider allows a user to pass a Solr query string as part of the